 These gifts Christ gave to His church are required if we want to no longer be children, tossed here and there by waves and carried about by every wind of doctrine by the trickery of men and deceitful schemes.
 Go back and re-read Ephesians 4:14.
 This growth happens as a result of recognizing Christ's gift.
 Allowing them to serve the body by equipping the saints.

 And it doesn't stop there.

 The text continues to say that speaking the truth in love, we are to grow up in all aspects into Him.
-Do you see why it is so important for us to be able to verbalize the gospel and to lovingly share it with others?
+Do you see why it is so important for us to be able to verbalize the gospel?
+To lovingly share it with others?
 If we don't - or even scarier, if we can't - then how are we expecting to grow?
-Paul received the mystery of the church from Jesus Himself, and Jesus revealed His plan to equip His people through the leaders He has given, so that speaking the truth in love we will all grow together.
+Paul received the mystery of the church from Jesus Himself.
+Jesus revealed His plan to equip His people through the leaders He has given.
+So that speaking the truth in love we will all grow together.

-This brings us to the armor of God, in the last chapter of Ephesians.
+This brings us to the armor of God.
+The last chapter of Ephesians.
 In describing our battle as Christians, Paul pulls no punches in letting us know that this is a spiritual battle that can only be won by standing in the strength God provides.